HNS 2024 First Chapters Competition Rules & FAQs

 Entrants should be 18 and over.

 If your submission was placed in a contest held by the Historical Novel Society, congratulations!
 It should not be entered in this contest / into a second contest run by the HNS and its branches.
 If your submission has previously been placed in another competition, unrelated to the HNS, please submit away.
-See our FAQs for further details.

 Entries should not be solely or substantially AI-generated.
 AI-generated is defined as AI-generated content created by an AI-based tool, even if you applied substantial edits afterwards.
 AI-assisted work is acceptable.
 AI-assisted is defined as content you created yourself, and used AI-based tools to edit, refine, error-check, or otherwise improve that content, or if you used an AI-based tool to brainstorm and generate ideas, but ultimately created the text yourself.